Caelanrw/MoleculeDatabase/README.md

 # Work Breakdown
 Hyunsoo Kim implemented the Main.java, the MoleculeDatabase.java, and the ProteinFactory.java.
 Hyunsoo helped discover useful PubChem APIs and put together testing and benchmarking suite, and also contributed to the README.md file.

 Caelan Wong implemented the mostSimilar() method in Molecule.java and MoleculeDatabase.java to run whenever findMolecule() returns null.
 Also, Caelan helped with the early implementation of the addMolecule() method and created the PeriodicTable.java enum.
+In addition, Caelan implemented the deleteMolecule() function in the GUI and command line interface.
 Lastly, Caelan helped with the README.md.

 Phuong Khanh Tran helped implement MoleculeDatabase.java, which initializes the database, designed GUI.java, which constructs the graphical user interface, and coded MDB.java, which creates the database that can work with the GUI.
 Additionally, Phuong contributed to writing the README.md and INSTALL.txt files.